KooSuYeon/computer_network/README.md

 - - -
 <div align="center">
 ### TCP programming Characteristics
-How to create a new socket for each request, communication between the client and the server</br>
+- How to create a new socket for each request, communication between the client and the server
-It is done using multiple sockets.</br>
+- It is done using multiple sockets.

 </div>